 Losing Weight vs. Losing Fat

 When most people say that they want to lose weight, what they really mean is that they want to lose fat.
 The body's total weight is made up of water, muscle, bones and fat, Dr. Harper explains.
-Fat is the squishy stuff that sits beneath the surface of the skin and makes your jeans feel tight.
-It's also what ups the risk for serious health problems, especially if the fat accumulates around your internal organs.
+Fat is the squishy stuff that sits beneath the surface of the skin and around your body's organs and makes your jeans feel tight.
+It's also what ups the risk for serious health problems, especially when the fat accumulates around your internal organs (what's known as "hard fat").

 The thing is, there are ways to lose weight that don't involve losing much actual fat.
 Sweating a lot, for instance, can cause you to lose several pounds of water weight.